Skip to main content

 Optional: Username attribute mapping (IdP-specific)

-Provider Specific SSO Setup
+Provider-Specific SSO Setup

-Provider Specific SSO Setup Guides
+Provider Setup Guides

 Each provider guide includes steps for:

-• Setting up a SAML application
+• Creating a SAML application

 • Adding the X.509 certificate